 - As you can see above, services are clearly scoped & smaller (fine grained)

 - Each service should be Independently Managed

 - Run on its processes and embedded runtime like – tomcat, JBoss, jetty..etc

 To achieve the above principles/guidelines, any Microservices application would have below components

 - Central Configuration server – Instead of storing configuration in locally per deployed unit (i.e. microservice) there would be centralized management of configuration.

-- Service Discovery – Since there are more number of services, keeping track of what microservices that are deployed currently and on what hosts and ports, we would need service discovery functionality.
+- Service Discovery – Since there is a number of services, keeping track of what microservices are deployed currently and on what hosts and ports, we would need service discovery functionality.

 - Dynamic Routing and Load Balancer – Routing components can use the service discovery API to lookup where the requested microservice is deployed and load balancing components can decide what instance to route the request to if multiple instances are deployed for the requested service.